-9.4.8 Cloning summary
+8.4.9 Cloning summary

 The cloning summary window graphically (as rectangles) illustrates information about the source disk (partitions and unallocated space) and the destination disk layout.
 Along with the disk number, some additional information is provided: disk capacity, label, partition and file system information.
-Partition types - primary, logical and unallocated space - are marked with different colors.